ABOUT US

 • Investor Relations Associate

-Elly Vaughan is a seasoned professional in the asset management industry, with a specialization in broadband infrastructure.
+Elly Army is a seasoned professional in the asset management industry, with a specialization in broadband infrastructure.
 Over her career, she has developed comprehensive expertise in fundraising, operations, and investor relations.
 Currently serving as Investor Relations Associate at Mac Mountain LLC, Elly is instrumental in strategic projects that expand broadband and cell infrastructure across New England.

 Her prior experience includes key roles at Boston Omaha Asset Management, where she managed investments across multiple sectors, including commercial real estate and telecommunications.
 Elly's ability to bridge operational insights with capital strategy positions her as a leader in driving infrastructure investment success.
 Elly's experience extends to her work at a private family office, where she contributed to the Doris Buffett Legacy Foundation.
 This unique combination of expertise in philanthropy and asset management further enhances her ability to execute high-impact investment strategies.